 As part of completion of your thesis/project, you will present your research at Student Showcase in April.
-At Student Showcase students may give either paper presentations or poster presentations.
-Student Showcase also accommodates power point slide presentations.
+At Student Showcase students may give either oral presentations or poster presentations.
+Student Showcase accommodates PowerPoint slide presentations.

 Below are some helpful ideas as you prepare to read your paper.

-- Adjust your paper to be appropriate to your audience.
+- Adjust your presentation to be appropriate to your audience.
 This may mean adding an entirely new introduction, which explains the background and significance of your topic.

 - If you are concerned that you will be nervous, consider writing things like "Slow down!"
 "Enunciate!"
-"Smile!" and "Relax!" in your margins.
+"Smile!" and "Relax!" in your notes.

 For tips on preparing a poster presentation, please read this page.

 You may also find this video about preparing a poster using PowerPoint useful.

 Below are some general guidelines for poster production:

 In contrast to an oral presentation, a poster is a visual representation of the research project that must convey the essence of your message.
 In effect, it talks for the researcher.
 The poster presenter is on hand to answer questions and provide further details.

 Posters are generally no larger than 4 feet by 4 feet.
 A printout on a plotter is generally 4 feet by 3 feet.
 (By using a PowerPoint approach, the poster may be laminated and tacked to a board on an easel for easy display rather than assembling the parts of the poster as is traditional.)